osic/ref-impl/documents/osic-deploy.rst

 Clean up LVM logical volumes
 ----------------------------

-(Optional) If this will be an OpenStack-Ansible installation, you will need to clean up particular LVM Logical Volumes.
+you will need to clean up particular LVM Logical Volumes.
 Each server is provisioned with a standard set of LVM Logical Volumes.
 Not all servers need all of the LVM Logical Volumes.
 Clean them up with the following steps.